-On account of the simplicity of the platinum interrupters, and the comparatively small space occupied by them, they are useful for portable apparatus and when only occasional work is required.
-They are principally adapted for portable work, as they will give excellent results from a low pressure of 10 to 16 volts, such as is usually obtained from accumulators.

-They do not, however, as already mentioned, give very good results with high frequency currents, as the speed of the interruptions in the majority of forms is not sufficiently rapid, nor is the working of the break constant and steady.
+On account of the simplicity of the platinum interrupters, and the comparatively small space occupied by them, they are useful in portable apparatus.
+They are, however, not very suitable, as previously mentioned, for use with high frequency currents, as the speed of interruptions with the majority of forms is not rapid enough, nor is the break sufficiently steady.